 In my opinion, every child should be allowed to trampoline as often as they can.
-As there are so numerous trampoline benefits for kids.
+As there are so many trampoline benefits for kids.

-We purchased our trampoline back in 2015 (when Freddie was 5) and I have to say it was the best present we have ever brought.
+We purchased our trampoline back in 2015 (when our son was 5) and I have to say it was the best gift we have ever purchased.

-Of course, we did our own research and came across endless articles about the benefits of trampolining.
-As we had Freddie we decided to get one for him.
+We of course did our own research and came across endless articles about the benefits of trampolining.
+As we already had a child we decided to get one immediately.

-Freddie is now 8 years old and still enjoys jumping on his trampoline every day it is not raining, and in fact, really enjoyed it recently in the snow!
+Our son is now 8 years old and jumps on his trampoline every day it is not raining.
+In fact, he recently enjoyed it in the snow!

-We are now homeschooling so having a trampoline has been a Godsend when Freddie needs 10 minutes to regroup.
+As we now homeschool having a trampoline has been a Godsend, especially when he needs 10 minutes to regroup.

 - Strength of limbs